 The Commission’s recently published conclusions of its case inquiry into the Legatum Institute Foundation provide welcome reconfirmation of the Commission’s guidance on the nature of charitable education for the public benefit.
 They therefore also shed light on the (to my mind) unresolved issues about whether the IEA is really an educational charity.

-This has been the subject of correspondence between me and your predecessor and your colleague Anthony Blake.
+This has been the subject of correspondence between me and your predecessor and your colleague [name redacted at request of Charity Commission].
 The last in this series is my letter of 8 November 2017, to which I discovered after waiting patiently for five months that I was not going to receive a substantive reply.

 The recent ruling on Legatum does, however, emphasise afresh “the necessary balance and neutrality required of an educational charity”.
 This is crucial to the question of whether the IEA is or should be a charity or not and offers a clear prism through which to review the issues.